 Orlando Drug Trafficking Lawyer

-Over the last six years, drug use and drug overdose deaths have seen an increase in the United States.
-The state of Florida takes drug trafficking seriously and it is known for its tough stance against drug dealers.
+The state of Florida takes drug trafficking seriously and is known for its tough stance against drug traffickers and dealers.
 A person caught with as little as four grams of an opioid can receive a minimum of three years in prison and a fine of $50,000.

 If you have been charged with drug trafficking in Florida, your top priority should be fighting for your freedom.
 Criminal charges can ruin a person’s reputation and bankrupt them.
-A person with felony drug trafficking charges against them may have difficulty finding employment after a long stretch of prison time.
+Someone with felony drug trafficking charges against them may have difficulty finding employment after conviction.

-We represent defendants who have been accused of everything from marijuana sales to methamphetamine manufacturing.
-We know the law, we have experiences with these types of cases, and we fight for our clients as though their lives depended on it.
+Our law firm represents defendants who have been accused of everything from marijuana sales to methamphetamine manufacturing.
+We know the law regarding illegal drugs, we have experience with drug trafficking cases, and we fight hard for our clients.

 Penalties for Drug Trafficking